mhostetter/galois/docs/basic-usage/element-representation.rst

     # Outside the context manager, x prints using the previous representation
     print(x)

-The display mode can be permanently changed using the :func:`~galois.FieldArrayClass.display` method.
+The display mode can be permanently changed using the :func:`~galois.FieldArray.display` method.

 .. ipython:: python